victoriadrake/victoriadrake.github.io/content/posts/20170506-replace-string-sed-command/index.md

 ---
-title: How to replace a string with sed in current and recursive subdirectories
+title: How to Replace a String with sed in Current and Recursive Subdirectories
 date: 2017-05-06T20:04:53+08:00
-lastmod: 2020-11-22T20:04:53+08:00
+lastmod: 2025-06-23T20:04:53+08:00
 aliases:
     - /blog/how-to-replace-a-string-with-sed-in-current-and-recursive-subdirectories/
     - /posts/how-to-replace-a-string-in-a-dozen-old-blog-posts-with-one-sed-terminal-command/